The Complete Legal Guide For Running Sweepstakes, Contests, & More

 4. Eligibility Requirements

 You must disclose who is eligible to enter the promotion and what the requirements are to participate.
+Common eligibility requirements include:

 5. The Entry Period

-When does your promotion begin and how long is it open to entrants?
-In the Entry Period section of your rules, you must include the specific dates and times of when the promotion is live and when it ends.
-You must determine these ahead of time because after the promotion goes live, you cannot change the promotion start and end dates easily or on a whim.
-This is a legal requirement to prevent companies from suddenly ending promotions early or letting them run indefinitely without fulfilling prizes.
+When will your promotion begin, and how long is it open to entrants?
+In the Entry Period section of your rules, you must include the specific dates and times of when the promotion goes live and when it ends.

 6. How To Enter

-This section is where you’ll go into detail how users can enter your promotion.
+This section is where you’ll go into detail of how users can enter your promotion.
 If your program requires an Alternate Methods of Entry (AMOE) then this is where that information will be included.

-• Depending on the size and complexity of your promotion your 'How To Enter' section could get pretty long.
+- Depending on the size and complexity of your promotion your 'How To Enter' section could get pretty long.
 For example, if you are running a joint sweepstakes and photo contest, you have to explain all the ways consumers can enter for both types of promotions, along with any AMOE requirements.

-• As a best practice, more detail is better than less.
-You want to avoid creating any user confusion or hard-to-follow entry mechanisms, as this could result in your rules being non-compliant.
+- As a best practice, more detail is better than less.
+You want to avoid creating any user confusion or hard-to-follow entry mechanisms, as this could result in your rules being non-compliant..

-• You can also use this section to list out how entrants could be disqualified for not following the rules or attempting to commit fraud, such as if they try to enter using multiple fake email addresses or social media accounts.
+- You can also use this section to list out how entrants could be disqualified for not following the rules or attempting to commit fraud, such as if they try to enter using multiple fake email addresses or social media accounts.

-7. How Winners Will Be Chosen
+7. How & When Winners Will Be Chosen

-Along with telling consumers how they enter the promotion, you also need to tell them how they can win.
-The exact details of how winners are selected will depend on what kind of promotion you’re running.
 For a simple sweepstakes, the process will include randomly selecting the potential winner(s) from all eligible entries around a specific date.
 For a photo contest, you will need to detail the specific evaluation criteria and scoring process the judges will use to determine the winning photo entry.

 8. Winner Verification Process